ibeketov/EnterpriseDataScientist/docs/index.md

 ![Histogram: Neighborhood impact](./images/price_loc.png "Neighborhood impact")

-So as we can see clearly that Marzahn-Hellersdorf, Charlottenburg-Wilmersdorf, Neukölln and finally Mitte, have the most positive effect on price.
+So as we can see clearly that Friedrichshain-Kreuzberg, Mitte and Pankow have the most positive effect on price.

 #### What other amenities have an impact on the price?

 It seems that the fireplace and conditioner have high influence on the price.
-But if someone wonts to improve the listings it can be good idea to add an iron and a on bedroom door.
+But in any case this influence is rather low.

 ![Histogram: Features impact](./images/amenities.png "Features impact")